foundersandcoders/Product-Management-Curriculum/README.md

 - Understand the product development cycle from discovery and definition to build phase
 - Understand the role and responsibilities of a Product Manager and a product owner
-- Learn methods and techniques that facilitate user-centred, consensus-driven decision making in Definition, Discovery and Build phase
+- Learn methods and techniques that facilitate a user-centred approach to Discovery, Definition, Prototyping and Building.
 - Understand Scrum and Agile

 ## Goals